 1. What do you plan to do?
-In a paragraph or two, provide a brief overview of how you plan to solve the problem or problems you've identified above.
+Explain, in detail (including specific measurements, quantities, items/programs, people, etc.) how you plan to solve the problem or problems you've identified above.

 2. Argue decisively, to an audience of administrators, that the program you are proposing will solve the problem you have identified.
 In this section, you should rely extensively on research.
 You might address any or all of the following questions: